hunyadi/md2conf/README.md

                         Behavior for inline comments when page is updated. (default: remove) --skip-update         Skip saving Confluence page ID in Markdown files.
+  --keep-update         Inject published Confluence page ID in Markdown files. (default) --keep-state          Keep the Confluence content state (rough draft, in progress, ready for review, verified, etc.) when updating a page.
-  --keep-update         Inject published Confluence page ID in Markdown files. (default) --heading-anchors     Place an anchor at each section heading with GitHub-style same-page identifiers.
+  --skip-state          Clear the Confluence content state when updating a page. (default) --heading-anchors     Place an anchor at each section heading with GitHub-style same-page identifiers.
   --no-heading-anchors  Omit the extra anchor from section headings.
 (May break manually placed same-page references.) (default)
   --force-valid-url     Raise an error when relative URLs point to an invalid location. (default)